 Students study five different topics which are worth 20% each of the overall course.
 These topics are ‘The People’s Health 1250 to Present’, ‘The Norman Conquest 1065-87’, ‘The Making of America 1789-1900’ and ‘Living Under Nazi Rule 1933-45’.
-The final topic is a study of a local historic site where students will visit dover Castle as part of their ‘History Around Us’ topic.
+The final topic is a study of a local historic site where students will visit Dover Castle as part of their ‘History Around Us’ unit.

 Assessment: 100% examination

 Pupils study the GCSE course from Term 3 with all examinations taking place at the end of Year 11.
 Our British Thematic Study with Historic Environment unit is "Crime and Punishment in Britain, c1000 to present".
 This has a 30% weighting.
 Our British Depth Study is Anglo-Saxon and Norman England, c1060–88 with Superpower relations and the Cold War,1941–91 as our period study.
 This holds a 40% weighting.
 Our Modern Depth Study is "Weimar and Nazi Germany, 1918–39"with a 30% weighting.